 But medieval poets loved paradox, especially when it came to Christ's body.
 Our last example of blossom comes from a devotional prayer intended to be said by a layperson, privately, during Mass at the moment when the Host was lifted up by the priest:

 Welcome, Lord, in form of bread!

 Hail man of most might,

 God's Son that art so bright,

 Hail God, blest thee be,

 Heried be thy wonde! (praised be thy wounds)

 Of water and of land.

 'Blossom' is just one of numerous images in this poem applied to Christ's body in the Eucharist, but here it's appropriate in several ways.
-The kind of devotional poetry on the Eucharist likes to dwell on its paradoxes, as a thing which, as another poem has it, 'seems white but is red' and 'is quick though seems dead' (a living thing, though it doesn't look like it).
+This kind of devotional poetry on the Eucharist likes to dwell on its paradoxes, as a thing which, as another poem has it, 'seems white but is red' and 'is quick though seems dead' (i.e. a living thing, though it doesn't look like it).
 Blossom too is white but full of life, with the vitality of the youthful beauty of those characters of romance with which we began, who are 'bright as blossom on briar'.
 Conventional image it might be, but it does something beautiful here.
-The poem, with its short rhyming lines, is intended to be memorable - perhaps once read, it's meant to spring unbidden to the reader's mind as they lift their eyes to gaze upon the Host.
+The poem, with its short rhyming lines, is intended to be memorable - perhaps once read, it's meant to spring unbidden to the reader's mind as they lift their eyes to gaze upon the round white petal of the Host.
 And in reverse: to prompt their eyes, when they look upon blossom, to see the body of Christ.